 We're happy to partner with you on your journey to recovery.
-Our mission is helping people throughout life's journey.
+Our mission is "helping people."
 We do this by offering a wide variety of services, including child welfare services, drug and alcohol rehabilitation, mental health services, and vocational services.